I Think I'm In Love: How To Know About Your Feelings For Someone

 Psychologist Robert Sternberg suggested that various kinds of love — romantic, companionate, familial, and so on — all utilize three components: intimacy, or closeness; passion, or deep interest in the other person; and commitment, or a desire to maintain the relationship.
 Sternberg theorized that each form of love is composed of different intensities, or amounts, of each of these components.

 But what is love itself?
 There is no single answer.

 Some believe it to be an unparalleled emotional experience, akin to music, fairy tales, and romantic comedies that conclude with “happily ever after.”
-People who believe in this kind of love may trust in the concept of a soulmate – someone who will be their perfect match in lifelong love.
+People who believe in this kind of love may trust in the concept of a soulmate – someone who succeeded in finding your perfect match in lifelong love.

 Others place greater distinction on the commitment you make, suggesting that love is something that you make a promise to respect and work for.
 These people believe that love is messy, hard, and just downright frustrating at times.
 According to this interpretation, when you love a person, you may argue or have hard times, but love will bring you through it.

 Though these are among the most common ideas about love, the only one that really matters is the one you believe in.
 Love is a concept, not a solidified item.
 It can be whatever you think it should be.